KhronosGroup/glTF/specification/README.md

 ## Geometry and Meshes

 Any node can contain one or more meshes, defined in its `meshes` property.
-Any node can contain one skin, defined in its `instanceSkin` property.
+Any node can contain one skinned mesh instance, defined using a combination of the properties `meshes`, `skeletons`, and `skin`.
+A node can either contain meshes or a single skinned mesh instance, but not both.

 ### Meshes